-*Estimated from airtrack drilling at nearby column location.
+*Estimated from air-track drilling at nearby column location.

-During static load testing of test pile 6049, signs of instability were observed and the test was terminated prior to attaining full test load.
-To confirm that test pile 6049 did not start to fail into the underling rock, one SPT boring with 10 feet (3.05 meters) of rock coring was drilled.
-The boring determined that the pile was sitting on a 6 foot (1.83 meter) thick rock seam overlaying a 2 foot (0.61 meter) thick void (see Fig. 3).
-Voids are common in Karst geology.
-In addition, to check the interface between the pile tip and pinnacled/inclined rock, our Client requested coring of TP 6049 full depth.
-A photograph of the rock core pile/rock interface is shown in Fig. 4.
+During static load testing of test pile 6049, signs of instability were observed and the testing was terminated early.
+To confirm that test pile 6049 did not start to fail into the underlying rock, one SPT boring with 10 ft (3.05 m) of rock coring was drilled.
+The boring determined that the pile was sitting on a 6 ft (1.83 m) thick rock seam overlaying a 2 ft (0.61 m) thick void, which are common in karst geology.
+In addition, to check the interface between the pile tip and pinnacled/inclined rock, our client requested full-depth coring of 6049.

-Lessons learned – Phase 3
+Lessons learned

-During the installation of the probe, reaction, and test piles, the following lessons were learned:
+During Phase 3 installation of the probe, reaction and test piles, the following lessons were learned:

-Subsurface exploration using SPT and airtrack drilling equipment can encounter difficult drilling conditions due to highly inclined/pinnacled rock.
-Loss of exploratory drilling equipment such as augers and rods should be expected.
+Subsurface exploration into karst can reveal difficult drilling conditions due to highly inclined/pinnacled rock.
+Be prepared to lose some exploratory drilling equipment such as augers and rods.

-Using innovation, a foundation system’s inherent weakness can be turned into a benefit.
+By using innovation, you may be able to turn a foundation system’s inherent weakness into a benefit, such as the need for additional grouting with drilling some piles in karst.

-Expect high grout takes initially to “treat” the underlying Karst conditions.
-Expect to re-drill and re-grout individual piles several times before grout will stop flowing out of the hole into the Karst.
+Expect high grout takes initially to “treat” the underlying karst conditions, and to redrill and regrout individual piles several times until grout stops flowing from the hole into the Karst.
+For this project, some piles were re-drilled three to six times before grout losses stopped.

-Supporting an ACP pile on thin rock seams 2 to 3 feet (0.61 to 0.91 meters) thick is practical.
+Supporting an ACP pile on thin rock seams of 2 to 3 ft (0.61 to 0.91 m) thick is practical.

-High grout takes should be expected in Karst.
-For this project, some piles were re-drilled 3 to 6 times before grout losses into the underlying Karst stopped.

-Any piles that require re-drilling will take significant grout.
-For this project, actual grout takes of re-drilled piles were typically 300% to 1200% of theoretical volume.
-As production progressed, grout takes lessened because early piles tend to seal the upper rock surface and reduce the number of open passageways into lower voids in the rock.
+Any piles that require redrilling will take significant grout.
+For this project, actual grout takes of redrilled piles were typically 300% to 1,200% of the theoretical volume.
+As production progressed, grout takes lessened because early piles tended to seal the upper rock surface, reducing the number of open passageways into lower voids in the rock.

-Expect to lose some augers during auger cast pile installation in Karst.
-Some piles may need to be abandoned if an auger shears off due to sudden contact with pinnacled rock.
+As with exploratory drilling, expect to lose some augers during ACP installation into karst.
+Some piles may even need to be abandoned if an auger shears off from sudden contact with pinnacled rock.

-As a quality assurance measure, we recommended piles be reviewed if during pile installation refusal occurred at depths less than 80 percent of depth to rock in airtrack borings or at a depth less than 30 feet (9.1 meters) below the existing grade.
+As a QA measure, we recommended piles be reviewed if, during pile installation, refusal occurred at depths less than 80 % of depth to rock in air-track borings or at a depth of less than 30 ft (9.1 meters) below the existing grade.
 The individual pile should be assessed relative to the adjacent piles in the same pile cap.
-It should be determined if that pile needs to be downgraded in design capacity and if an extra pile is needed.
-The capacity of any tension piles should be checked carefully.
+It should be determined if that pile needs to be downgraded in design capacity and an extra pile added.
+The capacity of any tension piles should be revisited carefully.

 Strain gauges were installed in test piles for Phase 3.
-Results of that testing found the upper soil profile had significant skin friction capacity.
-Up to 56 percent of axial load capacity came from skin friction.
-Only about 44 percent of total capacity came from end bearing.
-For piles 44 to 66 feet (13.4 to 20.1 meters) long, there did not appear to be much change in end bearing percentage.
-Deeper piles, greater than 65 feet (19.8 meters) long, developed more skin friction due to penetration through dense soils and thin rock layers above refusal.
+That testing found the upper soil profile had significant skin friction capacity, or up to 56 % of axial load capacity.
+Only about 44 % of total capacity came from end bearing.
+For piles that were 44 to 66 ft (13.4 to 20.1 m) long, there did not appear to be much change in end bearing percentage.
+Deeper piles, greater than 65 ft (19.8 m) long, developed more skin friction due to penetration through dense soils and thin rock layers above refusal.

-From the strain gauge results during Phase 3 pile load tests, recommended skin friction values were determined (see Table 2).
+From the strain gauge results during Phase 3 pile load tests, recommended skin friction values were determined, as follows.

-Table 2.
 Recommended Allowable Skin Friction at NS2 Tires